splatthy/CoinStream/USER_GUIDE.md

 ## Getting Started

-The Crypto Trading Journal is a web-based application that helps you track, analyze, and improve your cryptocurrency trading performance.
-It connects to your exchange accounts via API to automatically import trade data and provides comprehensive analysis tools.
+The Crypto Trading Journal helps you track, analyze, and improve your cryptocurrency trading performance.

+Important: In the current MVP, importing is CSV‑based via Transaction/Order History (fills).
+Position History imports and API sync are removed.

 ### What You'll Need

 - Docker and Docker Compose installed on your system
-- API keys from your crypto exchange (currently supports Bitunix)
 - A web browser to access the application
+- CSV exports of your exchange order/transaction history (Bitunix/Blofin supported)

 ### Quick Start